These interviews help universities to decide whether they wish to offer you a place on the course so it’s important to be prepared.

 You will be asked to attend an interview if the university would like to meet you in person.
 This may be to conduct admission tests, to assess how enthusiastic you are or to see how well you interact with others.

 Dates may vary however interviews usually take place in the spring after you have applied for your chosen universities.
 Once you have been given an interview date, it’s important to start planning as soon as possible to better prepare yourself.
-Some universities may tell you when your interviews are on an open day, although this is somewhat unlikely.
+Just make sure that you find out when your interviews are as soon as possible, calling up the university is a good way for you to do so.

 Reflecting on past personal experiences at the dentist shows good intuition and observational skills to an interviewer.
 The interviewer will ask why you want to go into the profession, what interests you about the subject and about your past experience.